eziodeyk/OR-ML-survey/README.md

 >>  ***quoted from the original resources***
 >>  **to emphasis**
 >> > original context
-# End-to-end model (also containing deep reinforcement learning model which are not explicitly trained in the end-to-end mannner but worth recommending):
+# End-to-end model
+**(also containing deep reinforcement learning model which are not explicitly trained in the end-to-end mannner but worth recommending)**

 （Deep reinforcement learning = deep learning + reinforcement learning)
 ## DEEP LEARNING AND REINFORCEMENT LEARNING